EPCCed/2022-07-27-hpc-intro-online/_episodes/18-responsibility.md

 > could cause issues for other people.
 Think carefully about the potential
 > implications of issuing commands that may use large amounts of resource.
 >
 > Unsure?
-Ask your friendly systems administrator ("sysadmin") if the thing
+Ask your friendly systems administrator ("sysadmin") or service
-> you're contemplating is suitable for the login node, or if there's another
+> desk if the thing you're contemplating is suitable for the login node,
-> mechanism to get it done safely.
+> or if there's another mechanism to get it done safely.
-{: .callout}
+>
+> You can contact the ARCHER2 Service Desk at [support@archer2.ac.uk](mailto:support@archer2.ac.uk) {: .callout}

 You can always use the commands `top` and `ps ux` to list the processes that